TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

          function name

    Description
-         Function by which you can manipulate the dataArray before it's saved.
+         Function with which you can manipulate the dataArray before it is saved.

          The dataArray is passed to the function as $content and MUST be returned again from the function.

          The property "parentObj" is a hardcoded reference to the fe\_adminLib object.

-   Default

 .. container:: table-row